xeraa/microservice-monitoring/readme.md

 ## Todo

 * Make the call URL configurable in the Java app
-* Reenable security and use it with HTTPbeat?
 * runit?
 * Use of apache-ab
 * Use backend for the /call and enable distributed tracing; put zipkin.jar on the monitor instance